mparno/fenics-web/source/documentation/tutorial/materials.rst

 Our convention is to number subdomains as :math:`0,1,2,\ldots`.

 A ``MeshFunction`` is a discrete function that can be evaluated at a set of so-called *mesh entities*.
-Three mesh entities are cells, facets, and vertices.
+Examples of mesh entities are cells, facets, and vertices.
 A ``MeshFunction`` over cells is suitable to represent subdomains (materials), while a ``MeshFunction`` over facets is used to represent pieces of external or internal boundaries.